chang-zhao/obschy/README.md

 (4) Focus discussions on the three pillars:

-- problem,
+  * problem,
-- its cognition,
+  * its cognition,
-- practices to solve it.
+  * practices to solve it.

 ## Technical Information

-The web site could be done on PHP7 + MySQL (PDO), though other options could be considered (Rails+Redis+Postgres?
+The web site could be done on PHP7 + MySQL (PDO), though other options could be considered (Rails + Redis + Postgres?
 Python?).

 ## Invitation

 If anyone wants to participate - with ideas, materials, working on the web site, anything else - please don't be shy.

-It's an "open source" project, public domain, which might be used by everyone for free, and which would be developed by self-organizing community.
+It's an "open source" project, public domain, which might be used by everyone for free, and being developed by self-organizing community.

 No advertisements.